Li Tu: 2020-2021: Return, ATP and major debut, four ITF titles

-2022: Maiden Challenger title, top 200 debut
+2022: Maiden Challenger title, top 200

 Tu lost in the first round of the 2022 Australian Open – Men's singles qualifying.
 He made his Grand Slam tournament debut in doubles and reached the third round, after receiving a wildcard with Dane Sweeny.

 In May, he scooped an ITF title in Cairo and finished runner-up at another ITF event at Monastir, winning 11 of his past 12 matches.
 He raised 55 places to a new career-high of world No. 342 on 9 May 2022.

 In July, Tu made his debut on the ATP Challenger Tour in Rome, Georgia, where he lost to Yasutaka Uchiyama.
 The following week in Indianapolis, as an alternate, he won his first Challenger match against Michail Pervolarakis, but lost to Dominik Koepfer in the second round.
 He then made his first Challenger quarterfinal in Winnipeg, defeating seventh seed Gijs Brouwer in the second round, before losing to Enzo Couacaud.
-As a result he reached world No. 252 on 1 August 2022.
+As a result, he reached world No. 252 on 1 August 2022.

 In October, Tu made his first Challenger semifinal in Seoul, after qualifying by beating Cho Se-hyuk and Mukund Sasikumar.
 In the main draw, he beat Kaichi Uchida, fellow qualifier Naoki Nakagawa and the fifth seed, compatriot Christopher O'Connell.
 He defeated the sixth seed, compatriot James Duckworth, in the semifinals to reach his first Challenger final where he defeated Wu Yibing in straight sets.
 As a result, he moved more than 100 positions up in the rankings, at world No. 190 on 17 October 2022.